10 Surprising Secrets of Millionaires

-A 2016 study found that a record 10.4 million households had a net worth of $1 million or more in 2015.
+A record 10.4 million households had a net worth of $1 million or more in 2015, according to a 2016 study.
 That’s a lot of millionaires!
 But would you really know if a millionaire was standing next to you?
 While your mind may conjure up the jet-setting rich that are the subjects of many over-the-top reality shows, the truth is that you might already know people with a net worth of over seven figures.

 The catch-up contribution limit for anyone who turns 50 in 2015 will also increase, from $5,500 to $6,000 (for a maximum contribution of $24,000).

 3. Save the Raise: One of the great moments in all of our careers is the day we’re told we're getting a raise.
 While it would be so easy to go out and spend that extra money on a new boat or vacation, one trick I’ve seen these savers use is saving at least half of pay raises.
 Those dollars can end up in retirement or brokerage accounts, compounding, to give you more money later.

 4. Investors: Millionaires who own stocks tend to hold their investments for decades (not just years).
 They let their dividends re-invest over time and thus participate in the long-term growth of our economy.
 This makes them different from “savers,” who only invest in CDs or money markets.